ourcodingclub/ourcodingclub.github.io/_posts/2000-01-01-data-manip-efficient.md

 </div>

 Are you now itching to make graphs too?
 We've kept to base R plotting in our intro tutorials, but we are big fans of `ggplot2` and that's what we'll be using in the next section while we learn to make graphs as outputs of a pipe chain.
 If you haven't used `ggplot2` before, don't worry, we won't go far with it today.
-We have __two whole tutorials__ dedicated to making pretty and informative plots with it.
+We have <a href="https://ourcodingclub.github.io/tutorials/" target="blank">two whole tutorials</a> dedicated to making pretty and informative plots with it.
 Install and load the package if you need to:

 <a id="Acode14" class="copy" name="copy_pre" href="#"> <i class="fa fa-clipboard"></i> Copy Contents </a><br>
 <section id= "code14" markdown="1">